joergs-git/AstroSharper/README.md

 ## What it does

 **AstroSharper** turns long SER/AVI capture sessions into crisp final images in three clicks.
 Drop a folder of SER captures, hit **Apply ALL Stuff** (⇧⌘A), and walk away with a stacked, aligned, deconvolved, tone-curved master file.
+But not only that.
+If you have already images e.g. .TIFF Files from sun or other solar system objects you can just use it to do all the sharpening stuff and create even animated images - timelapse animations etc. All in one go.
+So a comparison to Autostakkert or imppg and such is not really fully possible even.
+However, try it out by yourself and help making it better.

 Every step runs on the GPU.
 The full pipeline — quality grading, alignment, lucky stacking, à-trous wavelets, Wiener / Lucy-Richardson deconvolution, tone-curve LUTs — lives in Metal compute kernels and `MPSGraph`.
-A 4K Sun frame goes through unsharp mask in under 10 ms on an M2.
+A 4K Sun frame goes through unsharp mask in under 10 ms on an Apple M2.

 ## Highlights